Split-flap display

 A split-flap display, or sometimes simply a flap display, is a digital electromechanical display device that presents changeable alphanumeric text, and occasionally fixed graphics.

-Often used as a public transport timetable in airports or railway stations, as such they are often called Solari boards after Italian display manufacturer Solari di Udine, or in Central European countries they are called Pragotron after the Czech manufacturer.
+They were (from the 1960s to 1990s) commonly used as public transport timetables in airports and railway stations.

+They were often called Solari boards after the Italian display manufacturer Solari di Udine, or, in Central European countries, Pragotron after the Czech manufacturer.

 Split-flap displays were once commonly used in consumer digital clocks known as flip clocks.

-Description
+Design

-Each character position or graphic position has a collection of flaps on which the characters or graphics are painted or silkscreened.
-These flaps are precisely rotated to show the desired character or graphic.
-These displays are often found in railway stations and airports, where they serve as flight information display system and typically display departure or arrival information.
+Each character position or graphic position has a collection of flaps on which characters or graphics are painted or silkscreened.
+Larger flaps can display whole words, while smaller flaps display individual characters.

-Sometimes the flaps are large and display whole words, and in other installations there are several smaller flaps, each displaying a single character.

-Flip-dot displays and LED display boards may be used instead of split-flap displays in most applications.
-Their output can be changed by reprogramming instead of replacement of physical parts but they suffer from lower readability.
-They also can refresh more quickly, as a split-flap display often must cycle through many states.
+The flaps are precisely flipped to display the desired character or graphic.
+These devices typically show departure or arrival information in railway stations and airports, where they serve as flight information display systems.